ghost-of-the-mind/CodeCademy/darkfolklore/website-style-guide/README.md

 ## Feedback

-Created by @ghost-of-the-mind - feel free to contact me!
+Created by [ghost-in-the-mind](https://github.com/ghost-of-the-mind) - feel free to contact me about job applications, questions surrounding the code found in this rep., etc.!